DSAI CONSUMER COMPLAINTS

 The DSAI Complaint Service may decline (either at Stage One or Stage Two) to deal with complaints in any of the following categories.

-(iii) The complaint is subject to litigation or is being considered (or has previously been considered) by another dispute resolution body or
+The complaint is subject to litigation or is being considered (or has previously been considered) by another dispute resolution body or by a court.

 How can I submit a complaint to the DSAI Complaint Service?